piecepackr/piecepackr_site/content/Docs/ppn.rst

 * Support PGN_-style "Tag Pair" syntax as an alternate way to express a key/pair in the Metadata_ "Mapping".
 * Make recommendations about which key/value pairs to use in the Metadata_ section and more standard ways to express them.

   + "Event", "Site", "Date", "Result" are consistently found in PGN_-derived notations such as PBN_, PDN_, and PSN_ (although the interpretation for "Result" differs) whereas "White", "Black", and "Round" are not (for example PBN_ uses"West", "North", "East", "South").
 "Setup" also seems a good candidate to make recommendations about (and PPN exporters should explicitly setup boards with random starts since "seeds" may not be portable across programming languages).
 PGN_ distinguishes between "no value" with "-" (i.e. no title, no ELO rating, etc.) and "unknown value" with "?".
 "Date" seems to be interpreted as the start date for games that take more than one day to play.
+Maybe suggest an "Id" tag to automatically label parsed games so could be easy (if each game has unique ID) to find a particular game in file (without needing to query multiple fields).

 Default Movetext Parser
 -----------------------